-You might have noticed that Birth Photography has become more and more common over the last few years.
+You might have noticed that Birth Photography has become more and more popular over the last few years.
 Considering that it is a relatively new genre of Photography, many people ask what is Birth Photography?
-When I tell people that I photograph births as part of my Your Baby’s First Year package, they either think its very cool or very strange.
+When I tell people that I photograph births as part of my Baby Photography Plan, they either think it’s very cool or very strange.
 Which is fair enough.
 Indeed, Birth Photography is one of the newest Photography genres.
 However, it has skyrocketed in popularity for good reason.

 When I talk about Birth Photography, it is either received enthusiastically or with a look of confusion.
 Specifically, a look that asks why is that something people want?